Long read

 Choosing your subject

 The subject of your artwork is its heart.
 It’s what the viewer’s eye is drawn to, the center around which all other elements revolve.
-Selecting a subject is not just a matter of choosing a person, object, or scene; it’s about deciding what the focal point of your creation will be.
+Selecting a subject decides the focal point of your creation.

 People can be characters, figures, or self-portraits, each with their own stories and emotions.
 Objects can be everyday items, symbolic artifacts, or futuristic inventions that can carry meaning or significance.
 Scenes can be landscapes, cityscapes, or interiors, establishing setting and context.
 Abstract concepts are ideas, emotions, or themes that require a more metaphorical approach to visualization.

-Consider not just what the subject is, but its distinctive features, such as physical descriptions, historical era, or mythical attributes.
+Consider the subject's distinctive features as well: physical description, historical era, or mythical attributes.
 Subjects can have implied qualities that suggest motion or emotion, such as “weary traveler” or “battle-worn knight.”

 Start with a single, simple subject to ensure clarity of focus.
 Gradually introduce complexity by adding adjectives or additional elements.
 Decide on the scale of your subject matter.
 Is it a solitary figure, a duo, or a crowd?
 Reflect on how the multiplicity changes the narrative or the dynamic of the scene.